Pacific Wrecks

 Alaska: A group of B-26s on a ferry flight run out of fuel and force land near Smith River in British Columbia.
 Lost are B-26 40-1464 and B-26 40-1459.

-USN: TBD Devastator 0335 pilot ACMM Harold F. Dixon ditched out of fuel and lost after a reconnaissance mission scouting ahead of Task Force 8 (TF-8).
-The three crew deploy their life raft and drift in the open sea for 34 days before reaching land and are rescued.
+USN: TBD-1 Devastator 0335 pilot ACMM Harold F. Dixon launched on a reconnaissance mission scouting ahead of Task Force 8 (TF-8) and ditched due to fuel starvation at roughly Lat 04°20'S Long 169°30'E. The three crew deploy their life raft and drift in the open sea for 34 days before reaching land and are rescued.
 Patrol Squadron 23 began daily patrols of the sea between their temporary base at Canton to Suva in Fiji.
 These are the first combat patrols flown by U.S. Navy aircraft in the South Pacific.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories